klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ### Code Editor <a id="code-editor"></a>

 In the Main Panel’s Code Editor, you can write and edit code.
 If you make changes to an existing code, it needs to be compiled again.
-If you have autocompile checked, the code will automatically be compiled every time a file is changed or another file is selected.
+If you have auto compile checked in [3.
+Common Modules](#3-common-modules), the code will automatically be compiled every time a file is changed or another file is selected.
 It also supports highlights for syntaxes mapped to Solidity keywords.

 ![](img/klaytn-ide/ide_codeeditor.png)